EWC-consortium/eudi-wallet-rfcs/ewc-rfc010-issue-and-present-organisational-credentials.md

 Signatory rights ensure that the signer is recognized as a legitimate party to the contract, with the capacity to fulfill the obligations and claim benefits stipulated within the agreement.
 In legal contexts, these rights are crucial for validating the enforceability of contracts and other legal documents.

-Signatory rights are asserted by an EAA Provider within the organisational credential.
+Signatory rights are asserted by an EAA Provider within the Organisational Credential.

-The following snippet shows an organisational credential asserting signatory rights to a natural person:
+The following snippet shows an Organisational Credential asserting signatory rights to a natural person:
 ```json
 "functionary": {
   "legalEntityId": "did:key:...",  // DID of the user with signatory rights